 Here are some common advantages owners of cherished number plates experience.

 Disguise your car’s age

 Cherished number plates obviously don’t do much good when it comes to hiding large rust spots, dented bodywork, or clouds of exhaust fumes, but they can do wonders for making your car appear much younger than it is if it’s in otherwise good condition.

-This is because the general “date code” which is usually the first letter or number of the registration plate is obscured.
+This is because dateless registrations don’t have the obvious year letter indicator so the age of the plate and that car plate is obscured.
 The design of certain cars seems to belie their years, leaving the registration plate the only real clue of the car’s age.
 A personal number plate means your car becomes effectively ageless, as long as it remains in good condition.

 A sound investment

 The reason why personal number plates are a good investment is that they’re unique.
 There is only ever going to be one set of those plates, and if they’re registered to you then you could be liable to make a tidy profit should you decide to sell on.